 NCTCOG maintains a list of funding opportunities and incentives for projects that reduce air pollution from vehicles or help improve energy efficiency.
 Examples of projects include, but are not limited to, replacing older vehicles, purchasing new electric vehicles, or building alternative fuel infrastructure.
 Eligible recipients can include citizens as well as companies or fleets.
 More information: www.nctcog.org/aqfunding.

 Saving Money & Reducing Truck Emissions

-The Saving Money and Reducing Truck Emissions (SMARTE) Program is hosting a webinar series centered on helping local trucking industries learn more about ways to increase efficiency and sustainability for their company.
-Visit www.nctcog.org/SMARTE for more information about upcoming webinars.
+The Saving Money and Reducing Truck Emissions (SMARTE) program is hosting a webinar series centered on helping local trucking industries learn more about ways to increase efficiency and sustainability for their company.
+More information: www.nctcog.org/SMARTE.

 Engine Off North Texas

 Engine Off North Texas strives to reduce unnecessary idling in our region with a strong focus on heavy-duty vehicles.
 Local governments are encouraged to adopt idling restrictions or implement some form of an idle reduction strategy in their jurisdiction.
 Engine Off North Texas provides free outreach and educational materials, including regulatory signs to deter idling in cities with idling ordinances in place.
-Visit www.EngineOffNorthTexas.org for more information and request materials free of charge.
+More information: www.EngineOffNorthTexas.org